csmith/chameth.com/content/snippets/eleventy-use-esm.md

 group: Eleventy
 ---

+{% update "2024-01-24" %}
+Eleventy 3.0 (which is in alpha at the time of writing) adds proper support for ES modules.
+{% endupdate %}

 Eleventy doesn't currently support importing ES modules, and you can't easily bridge the gap between CJS and ESM because ES importing is async and CJS is synchronous.